Credentialing Specialist Salary

 Popular Skills for Credentialing Specialist

-Survey participants wield an impressively varied skill set on the job.
-Most notably, skills in Insurance, Customer Relations, Medical Coding, and Oral / Verbal Communication are correlated to pay that is above average, with boosts between 4 percent and 12 percent.
-At the other end of the pay range are skills like Billing, Data Entry, and Microsoft Office.
-It is often found that people who know Credentialing are also skilled in Office Administration.
+Credentialing Specialists seem to exploit a large range of skills on the job.
+Most notably, skills in Insurance, Customer Relations, Customer Service, and Medicaid Enrollment are correlated to pay that is above average, with boosts between 4 percent and 12 percent.
+At the other end of the pay range are skills like Billing, Data Entry, and Medicare.
+Those proficient in Credentialing are, more often than not, also skilled in Office Administration.

 Pay by Experience Level for Credentialing Specialist